forget the wee

 Our story

-Tested by runners, trusted by you
+Tested by runners to be trusted by you

 Taking the p!*s out of bladder leaks